aradpls/Multimodal-Ground-Sensing-for-Prediction-of-Cracking-Severity-in-Pomegranate-Fruit-Trees/README.md

 <strong> 📁 In this repository You will have access to:</strong>
 1. Preprocessing Models Code Folder:
 - 📦 Object detection model code (YOLOv8)
-- 🧩 Segmentation model code (U-Net) --> including GrabCut and augmantion code
+- 🧩 Segmentation model code (U-Net) --> including GrabCut and augmantion (in U-Net notebook) code
 - ✂️ Image cropping code (RGB and Thermal sensors)
 - 🌡️ Thermal feature extraction code
 - 🔥🌍 Fitting thermal and environmental tabular data code